Al-Aqsa Martyrs' Brigades

-The al-Aqsa Martyrs' Brigades (كتائب شهداء الأقصى) is a formerly Fatah-aligned coalition of Palestinian armed groups in the West Bank and the Gaza Strip.
+The al-Aqsa Martyrs' Brigades (كتائب شهداء الأقصى) (Note: Common, simplified romanization in English: Kataeb Shuhada Al-Aqsa.) are a Fatah-aligned coalition of Palestinian armed groups in the West Bank and the Gaza Strip.

 Created in 2000 amidst the Second Intifada, the Brigades previously operated as the official armed wing of the Fatah political party before separating from them in 2007.
 Presently, the organization continues to be politically aligned with Fatah and nonetheless sometimes still presents itself as the party's armed wing, an association rejected by Fatah leadership.

 The al-Aqsa Martyrs' Brigades have conducted various armed attacks on Israeli military and civilian targets since 2000.
 Notably, they have participated in the ongoing Gaza war (2023–present) alongside Hamas and other allied Palestinian factions.

 The Brigades have been designated as a terrorist organization by Israel, the European Union, Canada, Japan, New Zealand, and the United States.

 Relationship with Fatah and the Palestinian Authority

 The al-Aqsa Martyrs' Brigades were formed in Balata Camp, near Nablus in the West Bank, following a controversial visit in September 2000 by Israeli Prime Minister Ariel Sharon and a large police contingent to Temple Mount in Jerusalem.
 The al-Aqsa Martyrs' Brigades had a close connection to Fatah under the leadership of Yasser Arafat, although this connection was weakened following Arafat's death in 2004.
 The al-Aqsa Martyrs' Brigades continues to be aligned with Fatah politically.

 Al-Aqsa Martyrs Brigades announced their separation from the Fatah party in 2007, coinciding with President Mahmoud Abbas’s announcement of a decree banning all armed militias.
 The Fatah movement does not currently officially adopt the military wing, and its statements and websites are devoid of any reference to it or its members and leaders.
 In 2007 to 2008 some members defected to the Palestinian Authority while others formed Islamist splinter groups such as the Popular Resistance Committees (PRC) in the Gaza Strip.
 Ibrahim al-Nabulsi has been described as "a Fatah leader from Kataeb Shuhada' Al-Aqsa" but it is possible that many people have separate affiliations to both.